Actual Total Loss

 MONEYGEEK DICTIONARY

-Many people assume that just because they wrecked their vehicle, insurance companies will deem it a total loss.
+Many people assume that insurance companies will deem their vehicle a total loss just because they wrecked it.
 Even though this may be true in some cases, insurance companies have a precise definition of the word totaled.
-The literal meaning of the word is when something is damaged beyond repair.
+For insurers to declare a vehicle a total loss, they check whether the cost of repairing the car is more than its ACV.

 How Insurance Companies Determine a Total Loss

-Total Loss Threshold By State
+Total Loss Threshold by State

 State